 Sometimes you need to put content in front of existing traffic to get noticed, and there is no better place than your home page to do this.
 Our websites offer clients a variety of featured listings options that funnel traffic to your listings quickly.
 We also track visitor metrics such as conversion rate, and this is on average a higher rate for site visitors that have viewed a featured listing.
 In some cases, 1 single listing can be the featured listing, which for an individual agent with only a few listings, does a great job of shining a light on a property.

-Considering how much time is spent outside when looking for houses, a mobile device is crucial in order to check out information online about a property.
-Growth in mobile device adoption has exploded in the last 2 years as well.
+Considering how much time is spent outside when looking for houses, providing a great mobile experience to your website visitors is crucial in order to check out information online about a property.
+Growth in mobile device adoption has continued to skyrocket.
 Our websites enable visitors to save their favorite properties to their account and access them from a smart phone.
 The mobile device experience is all about simplicity, making pertinent content easy to find.
 We offer some useful features such as click-to-call, which allows visitors to click on your company’s phone number and automatically dial it from their phone.
 The auto-locate feature is great for real estate because it helps users find properties in the area they’re living in without typing in their address.
 A map of your company’s location might also be helpful so that visitors can find directions to your office easily.

 QR codes may not be a major driver of traffic but they’re an opportunity none the less.
 Utilize these on any off-line marketing such as newspaper ads and yard signs.
 The effort to actually create a QR code is minimal, so if you are capturing leads from it, the ROI is high.
 Remember to shorten your URLs and then create the QR code, since these are easier to scan for mobile devices.
 At Union Street Media, we track QR codes with our clients, so we can measure their value.
 In real estate, the QR code adoption rate has been relatively quick, so if it is something your competition is doing it should be on your radar.
 (Related post: QR Codes for Real Estate – Hype or Here to Stay)